Comment, Like, & Favorite

 Digital Art - Original Fine Art By Bob Orsillo

-Year of the Dragon - Fine art Illustration by Bob Orsillo.
+Year of the Dragon - Original fantasy fine art by Bob Orsillo.

 Copyright (c)Bob Orsillo / http://orsillo.com - All Rights Reserved.

 Chinese dragons are legendary creatures in Chinese mythology and folklore, with mythic counterparts among Japanese, Korean, Vietnamese, Bhutanese, Western and Turkic dragons.
 In Chinese art, dragons are typically portrayed as long, scaled, serpentine creatures with four legs.
 In yin and yang terminology, a dragon is yang and complements a yin fenghuang ("Chinese phoenix").